 FISHING DAY: This has long been a camp tradition the last day of camp and this year, we may even trek to a new fishing spot somewhere throughout the city, so stay tuned!

 - WATER DAY: We typically try to find a cool place on one of the hotter days with a lot of sprinklers and spend part of that day splashing around and having fun.
 Parents will be notified ahead of time if we plan to do this, but rest assured, even if we don't schedule in a specific day for it, most days when we happen upon some sprinklers, we tend to take full advantage for at least a few minutes!

 - GRAND CENTRAL TERMINAL TOUR: We may save this for a rainy day and if so, we will be taking an insider's tour of this incredible NYC landmark, which turned 100 in 2013.
 The tour focuses not only on the history and architectural highlights of the Terminal, but provides little-known secrets and anecdotes as well.
 Our Explorers will never see Grand Central with the same eyes again!

 OTHER DETAILS AND INFORMATION:

 - The dates are June 17-21, June 24-28, July 1-5 and July 8-12 (we will not be in session on Thursday, July 4).
 You do not have to enroll for all four weeks; we realize summer begins at different times for all of our Explorers.
-Need more time outdoors beyond July 13?
+Need more time outdoors beyond July 12?
 Click here for more details about our Summer Mini-Camp, which will run from July 15-August 9.

 - The day camp will run from 8:45 a.m. to 4:00 p.m. each day.

-- Pick-up & drop off will be at the SE corner of Columbus Circle and Central Park West.
+- Pick-up & drop off will be at the NE corner of Columbus Circle & Central Park West.
 Right across the street from the big globe.

 - All participants bring a packed lunch and water (unless otherwise notified on special days).

 - Most of the necessary travel is via subway.
 Not only is it better for the environment, it is also safer and faster, allowing us more time for what we are here for - the fun!